okcfdlab/engr491/README.md

 conda update jupyter numpy sympy scipy matplotlib
 ```

+If you are unfamiliar with running terminal commands, you can use the Anaconda Navigator to ensure that the above packages are installed into your base environment.

 #### Without Anaconda
 If you already have Python installed on your machine, you can install Jupyter using pip: